Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 - Where the tapering tail of the exponential curve is truncated.

 Figure 6.1 captures the rise and fall of COVID deaths per our exponential model.
-The blue segment represents COVID’s exponential growth up to its apex, which we previously generated.
+The blue segment represents COVID’s exponential growth up to its apex, which we previously validated.
 The red line represents COVID deaths from the apex to present, and the yellow line represents our model’s projection out to August 4th.
-It’s interesting that while I have castigated expert models for being outrageously wrong on their death count estimates, I applaud them for closely estimating when the U.S. COVID crisis peaks.
-As our analysis shows, the apex was very close to their April 14th estimate.

 Figure 6.1.
 Exponential Model Predicting the End of COVID Pandemic.